 What sweetener can I use for peanut butter bars?

 Since these keto chocolate dessert bars do not require baking in the oven (or at all), you can use our sugar free syrup as a sweetener.
-We suggest using our sugar free vanilla syrup, but you can also use flavors like caramel or maple.
+We suggest using our sugar free honey, but you can also use flavors like caramel or maple.

 Are these chocolate peanut butter bars grain free?